Football in Mexico: National teams

-The Mexico national football team has 17 participations in the FIFA World Cup, reaching the quarter-finals twice (both times as hosts) and finishing in the round of 16 at seven consecutive tournaments.
-They also finished as runners-up at the Copa América twice.
+The Mexico national football team has qualified for the FIFA World Cup eighteen times and has qualified consecutively since 1994, reaching the quarter-finals twice (1970 and 1986).
+Mexico has hosted the World Cup three times (1970, 1986, and 2026).
+Mexico won the 1999 FIFA Confederations Cup as hosts, defeating Brazil 4–3, becoming the only non-European or South American team to have won an official global competition organized by FIFA for senior national teams.

-Mexico won the 1999 FIFA Confederations Cup as hosts, beating Brazil 4–3 in the final to win its first world-class senior tournament organized by FIFA.
-The olympic team were gold medalists at the 2012 Olympic Football Tournament in London, once again beating Brazil 2–1 in the final.
+Mexico is the most successful CONCACAF national team, winning 15 continental titles (13 CONCACAF Championship/Gold Cup titles, one CONCACAF Nations League and one CONCACAF Cup).
+The team finished as runners-up twice in the Copa América (1993 and 2001), and also finished in third place three times (1997, 1999 and 2007).

-The under-17 team were world champions twice, winning in Peru 2005 and at home in Mexico 2011.
+The under-23 has been Olympic medalists twice, winning the gold medal at the 2012 Olympic Games in London, defeating Brazil 2–1, and winning the bronze medal at the 2020 Olympic Games in Tokyo, defeating the hosts Japan 3–1.

-Players from Mexico have joined teams in Europe, including Jared Borgetti, Rafael Márquez, Gerardo Torrado, Cuauhtémoc Blanco, Nery Castillo, Carlos Salcido, Ricardo Osorio, Pável Pardo, Andrés Guardado, Guillermo Franco, Carlos Vela, Giovani dos Santos, Omar Bravo, Aaron Galindo, Héctor Moreno, Francisco Javier Rodríguez, Francisco Fonseca, Javier Hernández (commonly referred to as "Chicharito"), Pablo Barrera, Efraín Juárez, Guillermo Ochoa, Jesús Corona, Héctor Herrera, Miguel Layún, Raúl Jiménez, Marco Fabián, Diego Reyes, Hirving Lozano, Edson Álvarez, Alexis Vega, Diego Lainez and Santiago Giménez the most recents.
+The under-20 team finished as world runners-up in 1977, and also finished in third place in 2011.
+The under-17 team has been world champions twice (2005 and 2011), and also finished as runners-up twice (2013 and 2019).

-Mexico's men's national team has achieved other significant feats such as the most CONCACAF Championship/CONCACAF Gold Cup titles with 13.
-Mexico has hosted two times the FIFA World Cup (1970 and 1986).
-Estadio Azteca is the biggest stadium in the world to have hosted two World Cup finals and is one of the largest stadiums in the world.
-Mexico will co-host the 2026 FIFA World Cup along with Canada and the United States.
-Several matches will take place in Mexico City, Monterrey and Guadalajara.
+Players from Mexico have joined teams in Europe, including Jared Borgetti, Rafael Márquez, Gerardo Torrado, Cuauhtémoc Blanco, Nery Castillo, Carlos Salcido, Ricardo Osorio, Pável Pardo, Andrés Guardado, Guillermo Franco, Carlos Vela, Giovani dos Santos, Omar Bravo, Aaron Galindo, Héctor Moreno, Francisco Javier Rodríguez, Francisco Fonseca, Javier Hernández, Pablo Barrera, Efraín Juárez, Guillermo Ochoa, Jesús Corona, Héctor Herrera, Miguel Layún, Raúl Jiménez, Marco Fabián, Diego Reyes, Hirving Lozano, Edson Álvarez, Alexis Vega, Diego Lainez and Santiago Giménez the most recents.

-The Mexico women's national football team was officially formed in 1991 to compete in the 1991 CONCACAF Women's Championship and its first participation in the World Cup was in USA 1999.
-However, in 1970 an unofficial team Mexico finished third in an unofficial Women's World Cup held in Italy.
-In 1971, the team hosted an unofficial women's World Cup and reached the final, only to lose to Denmark 3–0.
-An estimated 110,000 people attended the final at Estadio Azteca.
+The Mexico women's national football team was officially formed in 1991 to compete in the 1991 CONCACAF Women's Championship, its first appearance in the World Cup was in 1999.
+The team finished in third place in the 1970 unofficial World Cup held in Italy, and also finished as runners-up in the 1971 unofficial World Cup as hosts, with an estimated 110,000 people attended the final at Estadio Azteca.